 - 3/8 Drill bit

-Mark two holes two inches up from the bottom of your bucket on opposite sides of the bucket.
-Then take a 3/8 drill bit and drill out those holes.
+Mark two holes two inches up from the bottom of your bucket, but well below the lip of the oil pan, on opposite sides of the bucket.
+Then take a 3/8 drill bit and drill out those holes, you can use a small size bit if you are nervous.
 Then set your oil pan (and oil pan really works better in this case) in your coop at a height you prefer, so they don’t have to dip down too low or reach up too high, use bricks or wood under the pan to adjust the height.
-This waterer is NOT meant for chicks, so don’t use it till they are about 3 months or older as baby chicks could drown in the water.
+This waterer is NOT meant for chicks, so don’t use it till they are about 3 months or older, as baby chicks could drown in the water.

 Then set your bucket in the center of the pan and run a hose over to it.
-Fill it up to the very top and snap that lid on securely and quickly.
+Fill it up to the very top and snap that lid on securely and quickly (some water will run out, then it should stop as a vacuum forms in the bucket).
 If you are lacking in grip and upper arm strength find one of those lids with a bung in it so you can just unscrew the bung and add water that way, or try a gamma seal lid.
 This will save you the trouble of snapping and unsnapping the gasket seal lid.
 If the lid is not air tight the water will continue to flow and flood your coop, so having an air tight lid is very important.

-When the bucket is sealed, the water will flow into the oil pan until it covers those two holes that you drilled.
-Then it will stop until the chickens drink the water down below the holes – and it will then fill back up again.
+When the bucket is sealed, the water will flow into the oil pan until it covers those two holes that you drilled and a slight vacuum forms in the bucket stopping the flow of water.
+Then it will stop until the chickens drink the water down below the holes, then air will enter the bucket releasing the vacuum and more water – and it will then fill back up again.
 Viola!!
 You have just saved your self a bundle of money.
-This waterer will last my laying flock of 12 for two weeks.
-Only down side to this design is you can’t hang it – BUT I will address that in my next chicken article, stay tuned….
+This waterer will last my laying flock of 23 for a week.
+Only down side to this design is you can’t hang it, BUT there is a solution to that problem in this article for hanging waterers – click here.

 Final Cost of Waterer $6